alpsoysemih/multiomics-survival-modeling/Preprocessing/README.md

 > **Important note (TCGA-BRCA molecular preprocessing):**
 > TCGA-BRCA **gene expression** and **CNA** preprocessing can be reproduced by running the scripts available in my GitHub repository:
 > **alpsoysemih/multiomics-drug-response-resistance-tl**.
-> Once TCGA-BRCA expression and CNA matrices are generated in processed form, the remaining steps required for survival modeling—such as **z-score normalization**, **CNA binarization**, and computation of **pathway CNA scores**—are implemented directly inside the downstream analysis scripts in this repository.
+> Once TCGA-BRCA expression and CNA matrices are generated in processed form, the remaining steps required for survival modeling such as **z-score normalization**, **CNA binarization**, and computation of **pathway CNA scores** are implemented directly inside the downstream analysis scripts in this repository.

 ---